wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.9.1 =
+8 Fix for some cases where cannot delete row in administration page

 = 2.9 =
 * Additional HTML-injection protections
 * New option when Editor is installed [cfdb-datatable edit="cells"] enables editing of table cells but not column headers